ionrock/branch_methodology/README.rst

 One ides is to use some long lived branches that are constantly merged into the "release" branch.
 The idea is that you merge "upstream" and then merge your "org" branch to create a new release head.

+The org branch needs needs to be constantly rebased on top of master, which should be getting merged with upstream on a cadence.